FND/prepitaph/content/articles/authoring.md

 ### List

-Used to generate a list of pages for the respective category.
+Used to generate a list of pages for the respective categories (`,`-delimited).
 Pages tagged with "unlisted" are excluded.

 ### Topics

-Used to generate an index of topics for the respective category.
+Used to generate an index of topics for the respective categories (`,`-delimited).
 Pages tagged with "unlisted" are excluded.

 ### Feed

-Used to generate an Atom feed for the respective category.
+Used to generate an Atom feed for the respective categories (`,`-delimited).
 Pages tagged with "unlisted" are excluded.